chanshiyucx/blog/journal/004-interview-simulation.md

 So, I'm comfortable taking on tasks beyond my job scope.
 And I think dive into different job scope can be beneficial for personal growth as you can learn new skills and knowledge.

+> How do you document your code and technical decisions?

+I write clear comments for complex logic, and add JSDoc for public APIs.
+For technical decisions, I document the 'why' behind choices - like why we migrated to Vite.
+At my last job, we used Confluence for this.
+My principle is: could another developer maintain this code if I left tomorrow?

 ### Learning Knowledge

 > How do you stay current with rapidly evolving web technologies?